forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 	> Also there tissues like the bone marrow or the brain where damage is not wanted.

-* *Cells:* What's the cell tropism of the vaccines i.e.which cells they preferably attach and enter?
+* *Cells:* What's the cell tropism of the vaccines i.e. which cells they preferably attach and enter?

 	> Most cells are subject to the cell turnover which means die and replaced by new ones.
 So these cells don't live throughout one lifetime but shorter, usually much shorter.
 E.g. the cells in the respiratory tract epithelium are replaced within weeks.
 For this reason Covid-19 unlikely causes long lasting adverse effects as long as only the respiratory tract is infected (in rare cases, mostly severe infections and when the immune system is not good, the SARS-2 viruses can spread via the blood to other organs).

 	> On the other hand it is usually bad if long-lived neurones or stem cells are infected.
 These cell are usually well protected by the body: deep within tissues or even within the bones and additionally these cell usually don't express many receptors so virus can't easily enter.

 * How long the the vaccines reside within the body?
 	Knowing the decay is mandatory to know the timescales of possible side effects.